harishpakala/AAS_Registry/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;:file_folder:config<br />
 </p>
 <p align="justified">
 The project code is structured into 10 sub directories, each one representing a component of the AAS architecture, (to note the registry is not associated with an asset).
 The vws_aas_registry.py python file is the main component of the registry AAS it initializes, configures and starts all other components.
-Each component is an independent feature of the AAS that works on a seperate python thread.
+Each component is an independent feature of the AAS that works on a separate python thread.
 The class diagrams of the project architecture are provided in the resources directory.
 An example descriptor json and the restClient python script is provided in the examples directory.
 </p>

 ## Running
 1) As python program  <br/><br/>
 <strong>python3 vws_aas_registry.py</strong>

 2) As a docker container.
 A docker-compose.yml is provided with in the repository.
-If the mongo database is already available, the mongo image details should be removed form the compose file. <br/><br/>
+If the mongo database is already available, the mongo image details should be removed from the compose file. <br/><br/>
 <strong>docker-compose build</strong> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <strong>docker-compose up</strong>

 ## Logs
-The python project maintains a logger, all the important aspects regarding its functionning are captured with logger.
-The entire log information is stored into .LOG files under the src &gt; main &gt; logs folder, in case of docker under logs (the log files will also be mapped to the hostt system, related mapping information is provided in the docker-compose.yml file).
+The python project maintains a logger, all the important aspects regarding its functionality  are captured with logger.
+The entire log information is stored into .LOG files under the src &gt; main &gt; logs folder, in case of docker under logs (the log files will also be mapped to the host system, related mapping information is provided in the docker-compose.yml file).

 ## Issues
 If you want to request new features or report bug [submit a new issue](link is required)